 How can you be safe on the internet? / How can you protect yourself from online threats? / What are the best ways to stay safe online?

-Educate yourself (reading this article of internet safety tips for parents was a good start) and your children/students on the dangers, use antivirus programs and add-ons, don’t click on suspicious websites, be wary of strangers and don’t share your personal or credit card details.
+Educate yourself (reading this article of internet safety tips for parents was a good start) and your children/students on the dangers, use good password manager, don’t click on suspicious websites, be wary of strangers and don’t share your personal or credit card details.
 Have strong passwords, only use secure and legal sites, don’t download anything suspicious, don’t add strangers as friends on your social media.

 How do you keep students safe on the internet?

 Have lessons on internet safety and rules, provide them with enough resources and advice.
 Make sure you have good communication, and they know they can come to you with any issues and questions.
 Remind them (cyber)bullying is unacceptable, and have a reporting system.

 These were the internet safety guides that parents and teachers can easily follow.

 So now you know how to be safe online.
 You can help and prepare youngsters until they’ve learned how to soar through the tricky winds of the Web on their own.

 Safe browsing and until next time!